Mayor's Arts Awards

 The Nominations Working Group is itself comprised of five to seven members who represent a range of interests, experience and perspectives and who are also respected and knowledgeable with regard to the arts in Kingston.
 The members of the 2017 Mayor's Arts Award Nominations Working Group were appointed by Council and include Councillor Jim Neill along with Barbara Bell, Bob Brooks and Jane Karges from the Arts Advisory Committee as well as community members Jan Allen, Georgina Riel and Pierre-Luc Landry.

-The inaugural presentation for the Mayor's Arts Awards will take place in fall 2017.
+The inaugural presentation for the Mayor's Arts Awards will take place Dec.
+4, 2017.

 Creator Award winners

 Armand Garnet Ruffo – A Queen's University National Scholar in Indigenous Literature, Ruffo's award-winning works include plays, film and books of prose and poetry.
 His collection, The Thunderbird Poems (2015), was inspired by the art of Norval Morisseau.

 Su Sheedy – Known for her use of colour and texture in her paintings, Sheedy's work has been exhibited in Toronto, Montreal, Ottawa, Prince Edward County as well as Kingston.
 With projects like the Shoreline Shuffle, Sheedy has used art to help highlight the need to conserve and improve access to waterways.